Ph.D. in Analytics and Operations

 Area of Concentration

-Most students admitted in analytics and operations typically will select that area as their concentration.
+Most students admitted in analytics, information, and operations typically will select that area as their concentration.
 However, an aspirant, with the assistance of his or her faculty advisor and the area faculty, may propose an interdisciplinary area of concentration that is a combination of the traditional business disciplines of accounting, finance, human resource management, marketing, organizational behavior, and strategic management.
 An aspirant may also propose an interdisciplinary area of concentration that includes emphases such as international business, law, and economics.
 The aspirant must take at least five advanced courses in the area of concentration.
-These courses may include those offered outside the School of Business.
-Examples of courses taken by PhD students include: DSCI 740: Times Series Analysis DSCI 740: Uncertain Reasoning DSCI 935: Optimization.

 Supporting Areas